Qusai-Alnonah/Reading-Note201/Class02.md

 # Read Sammary
 for my read in html book i read elemants are used to describe the structure of the page and we had also provide semantic tage that we can anderstaned what it do .

+we read also about css how to add css to code like internal and external method it also css treat each html  as if appears inside its own box rules are made up of selector and declarations diffrent type of selectors allow you to traget your rules at different elemaents

+and we now that there is different types of selectors allow you to target your rules at different element